Denisse-AB/app-pages/README.md

 This SPA renders a form in which your clients or users can make appointments to your business or organization.
 The user will receive a confirmation email after a successful submit.

-You will administer these appointments through your database, it is set up to receive three appointments per hour, it has localization English and Spanish and it's connected to MySQL database, set it up whatever you like :thumbsup:
+You will administer these appointments through your database, it is set up to receive three appointments per hour, it has localization English and Spanish, it's connected to PostgreSQL and is ready for production, set it up whatever you like :thumbsup:

 ---
 <p align="center">